Here's a quick checklist for making a will in Maine:

 In Maine, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Maine's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, nephews, and great grandparents.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-No. You can make your own will in Maine, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Maine, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
 Nolo's will-making products tell you when it's wise to seek a lawyer's advice.

 To finalize your will in Maine:

 Your witnesses must see you sign the will or acknowledge it as your will.
 Me.
 Rev. Stat.
-Ann. tit.18-A, § 2-502.
+Ann. tit.18-C, § 2-502.
 Beginning on July 2, 2019, witnesses don't have to sign the will at the time you signed or acknowledged it as long as they sign it within a "reasonable time" after you sign it.
 Me.
 Rev. Stat.
 Ann. tit.
-18-A § 2-502.
+18-C § 2-502.